GoddeerisEdouard/MarketplaceNotifier/README.md

 ## How does this work?
 You simply copy the marketplace link of your web browser and send it in a POST request to the webserver.
 Afterwards, the Redis server will send - if there is any - new non-ad listings data (every 2 minutes).
 This is done by "long polling".

-Simple example:
+example REQUEST:
 > get notified whenever a new iPhone 15 Pro gets listed
 > ```sh
 > curl -X POST http://localhost:5000/query/add_link \